anubhavg-icpl/wazuh-logs-storage/logs/wazuh-monitoring/Wazuh Monitoring Indices.md

    - **Pending**: Agent has been registered but has not yet connected
    - **Never connected**: Agent has been registered but has never established a connection

-5. **Dashboard Integration**: The Wazuh dashboard uses these indices to provide agent status visualizations in the Agents Management section.
+5. **Dashboard Integration**: The [[Wazuh Dashboard]] uses these indices to provide agent status visualizations in the Agents Management section.

 ## System Architecture